Sample Submittal Instructions

 - 15 mm sample size ≤ 3 g

 Therefore, if at all possible, please send more than the absolute minimum weight.

-The Limits of Determination of our small sample (5 and 15 mm dia.) calibrations are larger than those of our standard 29 mm calibration.
+The Limits of Determination of our small sample (15 mm dia.) calibrations are larger than those of our standard 29 mm calibration.